aaronkaplan/intelmq/docs/proposal.md

  4. log a warning message providing information to the admin explaining the situation: "intelmqctl detected that bot my-bot-1 is was running but has been removed from user runtime configuration. intelmqctl stopped it and added it to the admin runtime configuration.
 Please first stop the bot, and remove it afterwards.".

 The **correct procedure** is stop bot first and then remove bot configuration from admin runtime configuration.

-**Note:** as mentioned on this section, in order to keep track of bots that are running and their configurations, `intelmqctl` will always keep a currently running state version of admin runtime configuration which is always generated after every `intelmqctl` action command such as `start`, `stop`, etc. However, from an user perspective, there is no need to be aware of this because is just an internal file used by intelmqctl to manage the system and every time it requires action will ask the user.

 ## Runtime configuration parameters